 Buenos Aires Province forms its own, ‘Primera Junta’, with the Viceroy, Baltasar de Cisneros, forced to resign before being exiled.

 May 30th, the issue of Bordas’ wages is taken up by Cornelio Judas Tadeo de Saavedra, President of the Primera Junta who countersigns the request, and also asks for the Treasury Order of December 13th, 1806 to be sent to Montevideo. [ This matter was about who should pay for work completed before January 1810 and it was quite clearly being passed back to the loyal Spanish Navy in Montevideo.
 That was as it should be because the debt was one for the navy budget in line with the 1807 Order.
 It seems clear that Buenos Aires was not prepared to take responsibility and confirms that the Falklands were not within the jurisdiction of Buenos Aires or the Viceroy; but rather the responsibility of the Navy.]

 In a reflection of the confusion in Spain, not all the Provinces agree on who to support, and conflict erupts.

-Montevideo, staunchly royalist, endorses the Council of Regency, with the result that its Governor, Francisco Javier de Elio, declares himself, Viceroy of the Rio de la Plata, and the capital of the Viceroyalty moves across the river.
+Montevideo, staunchly royalist, endorses the Council of Regency, with the result that its Governor, Francisco Javier de Elio, declares himself, Viceroy of the Rio de la Plata.
+The garrison on East Falkland stay loyal to the Junta in Spain.

 June 2nd, La Gazeta de Buenos Ayres is founded by Decree; “the people have a right to know the behavior of their representatives.”
 The Gazette is to publish official announcements, appointments, notices and decrees.